Scallops Over Butternut Squash Risotto

 Whether you're having a couple of friends over for dinner or settling into a cozy weeknight meal, risotto is always an excellent choice.
 Here, roasted butternut squash, lemon zest, and Parmesan are stirred into creamy al dente risotto to deliver rich autumnal flavors.
 Perfectly pan-seared scallops, drizzled with a bright and nutty lemon-sage brown butter, make for the ideal accompaniment.
 This dish is so satisfying, it’s guaranteed to take the chill off.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Heat a drizzle of oil in a large pan over medium heat.
 Add garlic and shallot.
-Cook, stirring, until softened, 1 minute. • Add rice; stir until translucent, 1-2 minutes. • Add ½ cup stock; stir until liquid has mostly absorbed.
-Repeat with remaining stock—adding ½ cup at a time and stirring until liquid has mostly absorbed—until rice is al dente and mixture is creamy, 25-30 minutes.
+Cook, stirring occasionally, until softened, 1-2 minutes. • Add rice; cook, stirring, until translucent, 1-2 minutes. • Add 1 cup hot stock.
+Cook, stirring, until liquid has mostly absorbed.
+Repeat process with remaining hot stock—adding ½ cup at a time and stirring until liquid has absorbed— until rice is al dente and creamy, 18-20 minutes.
 TIP: Depending on the size of your pan, you may need a little more or a little less liquid; try adding pinches of salt throughout the cooking process to make sure the risotto is well-seasoned at the end.

-• While mushrooms cook, pat scallops* dry with paper towels and season generously all over with salt and pepper. • Once mushrooms are done, heat a large drizzle of oil in same pan over medium-high heat.
-Add scallops and cook until browned and cooked through, 3-5 minutes per side. • Turn off heat; remove from pan and set aside, covered.
+• Meanwhile, pat scallops* dry with paper towels; season generously all over with salt and pepper. • Heat a large drizzle of oil in a second large pan over medium-high heat.
+Add scallops and cook until browned and cooked through, 3-5 minutes per side. • Turn off heat.
+Transfer scallops to a plate; cover to keep warm.
 Wipe out pan.